FjellOverflow/nordlys/src/content/posts/configuring-nordlys.md

 ## Optional Settings

-The following settings are optional and will default to preset values if not configured:
+The following settings are optional and will default to preset values (as shown here) if not configured:

 ```ts src/theme.config.ts
 export default defineThemeConfig({